konradkurzydym/regex-replacer/README.md

 # regexReplacer
-The Regex Replacer implements simple methods for replacing substrings matching the regex patterns in given string or file with other substrings.
+The Regex Replacer implements simple methods for replacing substrings matching the regex patterns in a given string or file with other substrings.